uptonking/note4yaoo/lib-collab-crdt-community-stars.md

   - That's pretty much what I want to do - I figure I can have a table of operations and every 10 days or so compress it down to a single savepoint and start building up the operations again to avoid size problems
   - Yeah seems sensible, and not much of a loss if you rarely have edits come in on top of a really stale version

-- ## if you were building a collaborative web application today, you'd use
+- ## if you were building a collaborative web application today, you'd use_202109
 - https://twitter.com/tmcw/status/1433436431658196997
   - automerge or yjs
   - replicache